porterdarby/porterdarby.github.io/_posts/2020-08-04-git-and-docker.md

 ---
 layout: post
-title: Docker and git: using `describe` with annotated tags
+title: Docker and git
-tags: Docker, git, CI/CD
+tags: Docker, git, CICD
 ---

 It's really quite impressive what you can learn by digging through some documentation.
 A while back I found out about [`git describe`](https://git-scm.com/docs/git-describe).
 This command gives "an object a human readable named based on an available ref."
 What does that mean?
 It basically means you can run `git describe` on a commit and it'll give you information back about the commit.
 For example: